 Humidity control, nutrient transport and plant growth

-The amount of nutrients a plant absorbs is largely what determine its growth.
+The amount of nutrients a plant absorbs is largely what determines its growth.
 These nutrients are found in the soil or growing solution.
 So when plants uptake water through their roots, they receive these essential materials.

 The plant transports this nutrient-rich water throughout its body, absorbing the different nutrients where it needs them.
 The plant eventually evaporates the excess water through the leaves.